Generic name: oxcarbazepine [ ox-kar-BAY-zeh-peen ]

 How should I take oxcarbazepine?

-Give the oral liquid directly from the oral syringe, or mix the medicine with a small glass of water.
+Give the liquid directly from the oral syringe, or mix the medicine with a small glass of water.
 After using the syringe, rinse it with water and allow it to air dry.

 Do not stop using oxcarbazepine suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 Seizures are often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.